microsoft/onnxruntime/docs/Memory_Optimizer.md

 	- Plan 7            :  OFF  :  Reshape+Unsqueeze+Unsqueeze+Cast+Sub+Mul+Cast+:1:-1  1     4,096              4.0*inputs_input_ids_dim0*inputs_input_ids_dim1
 	- Plan 8            :  OFF  :  Cast+:2:-1                                           1     2,048              2.0*inputs_input_ids_dim0*inputs_input_ids_dim1
 	```
-8. You may need iterate few times on step 6 and 7 until you find a good config for this model to run a bigger batch size.
+6. You may need iterate a few times on step 4 and 5 until you find a good config for this model to run a bigger batch size.
 Or you may fail to find if memory optimization does not apply to the model well.

 ## Optimization Configuration